 EDR solutions typically aggregate endpoint data, endpoint communication, including process execution, and user logins, analyse endpoint data to find anomalies and malicious activity, and record malicious activity data to help security teams look into and handle incidents.
 They additionally enable automated and human actions, such as cutting off the endpoint from the network or trying to wipe and reimaging the device, to contain dangers on the endpoint.

 A software programme used by an organisation to track, monitor, and manage the various endpoint devices it employs is known as an endpoint security tool.
 Endpoint security tools integrate extra features made especially for endpoint devices, while some agencies are similar to traditional corporate security software like antivirus and online security software.
 These may include capabilities for remote wiping, intrusion detection, instrument or memory encryption, mobile device management, and mobile security.

 Endpoint security tools are made to deal with various threats, such as:

-- Phishing attempts
+- Attempts at Phishing

-- Memory-based or fileless attacks
+- Fileless or memory-based attacks

-- Advanced persistent threats
+- Persistently sophisticated threats

 The Endpoint Security Market

-- Enterprise adoption of SaaS-based or cloud-delivered endpoint security solutions is growing—benefits attracting companies, including computing scalability, reduced costs, and low maintenance demands.
+In 2018, the market for endpoint security was worth $11.18 billion, and by 2024, it is expected to be worth $19.69 billion.
+TEnterprise adoption of SaaS-based or cloud-delivered endpoint security solutions is growing—benefits attracting companies, including computing scalability, reduced costs, and low maintenance demands.